bigwiv/Biopython-cn/chr9.rst

-To give an example of when this is useful, suppose you have a long list of IDs you want to download using EFetch (maybe sequences, maybe citations ®C anything).
+To give an example of when this is useful, suppose you have a long list of IDs you want to download using EFetch (maybe sequences, maybe citations ‚Äì anything).
 When you make a request with EFetch your list of IDs, the database etc, are all turned into a long URL sent to the server.
-If your list of IDs is long, this URL gets long, and long URLs can break (e.g. some proxies don°Øt cope well).
+If your list of IDs is long, this URL gets long, and long URLs can break (e.g. some proxies don‚Äôt cope well).

-Instead, you can break this up into two steps, first uploading the list of IDs using EPost (this uses an °∞HTML post°± internally, rather than an °∞HTML get°±, getting round the long URL problem).
+Instead, you can break this up into two steps, first uploading the list of IDs using EPost (this uses an ‚ÄúHTML post‚Äù internally, rather than an ‚ÄúHTML get‚Äù, getting round the long URL problem).
 With the history support, you can then refer to this long list of IDs, and download the associated data with EFetch.

-Let°Øs look at a simple example to see how EPost works ®C uploading some PubMed identifiers:
+Let‚Äôs look at a simple example to see how EPost works ‚Äì uploading some PubMed identifiers:

 .. code:: verbatim